 Named human responsibility for the exact action, cryptographically bound to the ceremony.

-EP Core v1.0 (Trust Receipt, Trust Profile, Trust Decision) is frozen.
+EP Core v1.0 (authorization receipt, Trust Profile, Trust Decision) is frozen.
 Changes require a Protocol Improvement Proposal, 90-day review, and major version bump with 24-month deprecation.
 Extensions are added without touching Core.

 EP rolls out in four phases.
 Most pilots begin in OBSERVE for 2–4 weeks to generate the “what would have been blocked” report before flipping to enforce.